More in Category: Reading Activities

 Freedom of the Press – Quote Activities

 Freedom of the press is a topic that is both timely and perennial as a subject for classroom activities.
 Whether in language arts, reading, or social studies class, a discussion of freedom of the press can lead into all kinds of great reading and writing lessons as well as friendly debates!
-As I […]
+As I was collecting […]

 Text Structures Anchor Chart